-Persons of Privilege is a wall installation containing 36 pieces of concept ‘jewelry’ that compare social and political concerns of the 1950s with those from our current changing culture, as a cautionary tale.
-That time supported white male privilege and contributed to environmental pollution, sexism, heterosexism, racism, homophobia, ageism and other abuses.
+Persons of Privilege is a wall installation containing 40 pieces of concept “jewelry” that compare social and political concerns of the 1950s with those from our current changing culture.
+It is intended to be a cautionary tale.
+That era supported white male privilege, which in turn, contributed to environmental pollution, sexism, heterosexism, racism, homophobia, ageism, and other abuses.
 The stage was set for a great effort to undo it.
-During my lifetime a lot was undone.
-There has been steady progress in the area of human rights, not leaps and bounds, but persistent and forward.
-That emphasis on inclusiveness and empathy was my foundation.
-Watching this hard-earned progress diminish inspired Persons of Privilege.

 Higby – Bio

 As a visual artist, there is no constant in Higby’s choice of medium.
 She changes her methods and materials to suit her work objective and her curiosity.
 Whether sculptural artists’ books, documentaries, concept jewelry, or installations, she is often driven to give voice to social and political concerns.

 Her artists’ books series, “Uncertain Relations” were vessels for poetry regarding the politics of the personal, mother-daughter relationships, depression, a boy’s propensity for violence, the invasion of technology.
 “When a particular poem in a printed book makes you stop and not turn the page, it deserves to stand alone.
 The artist book allows for that and adds a physical and tactile dimension to the poem’s voice.”
 Several artists’ books were included in the 2007-2010 South Arts (Southern Arts Federation) Traveling Show, American Masterpiece Craft Exhibition, an initiative of the National Endowment for the Arts.